0x80070005 - Access is denied error message when scheduling a profile

 There are several possible reasons for getting this error message from the Windows Task Scheduler:

 - You've entered the wrong password.
 The password you use must be the same one you use to login to Windows.
 If you do not have a login password then you do not need to enter any password.
-If you are on a domain check to make sure the username in the schedule is the same when you login as, e.g. domain\username
+If you are on a domain check to make sure the username in the schedule is the same when you login as, e.g. domain\username.
+Note you cannot use your login PIN.
+It must be your Windows login password.
+This is a requirement of Windows.

-- Vista and later versions of Windows also require Scheduled Tasks to be created by an Administrator.
+- Windows requires Scheduled Tasks be created by an Administrator.
 This is because Scheduled Tasks in these versions of Windows circumvent User Access Control (because no-one may be present to answer any UAC prompt), so that you need to be an Administrator to have the privileges to create such Tasks in the first place.

 - Depending on the security policy of your installation, you may also need to be an Administrator to create schedules.